fand/veda/README.md

 ```

 Then save it and hit `ctrl-enter` to run it.
-glsl-livecoder will show the result on the background.
+VEDA will show the result on the background.

 See [examples](./examples/vertex.vert) for actual usage.